falcosecurity/falco-website/content/en/docs/getting-started/upgrade.md

 ## Falco binary

-For the Falco binary we don't provide specific update paths, you just have to remove the installed files from the old `tar.gz` and download the new version of Falco as described [here](../installation/#falco-binary)
+For the Falco binary we don't provide specific update paths, you just have to remove files installed by the old `tar.gz` and download the new version of Falco as described [here](../installation/#falco-binary)